prstoetzer/SatPass/Readme.md

 ## Getting and Running the Program

-1. Load `SATPASS_XB.bas` into Extended BASIC.
+1. Load `SATPASS.xb` into Extended BASIC.
 On an emulator you can usually paste or “load from disk”; on real hardware, type it in or load it from your storage device.
 1. Type `RUN` and press **ENTER**.
 1. Answer the prompts (see below).
 1. Wait for the calculation to finish, then read the pass table.